AI tools vs AI skills: which matters more? Learn why tools alone aren’t enough—and what actually drives results at work.

-A clear, practical comparison of AI agents vs AI assistants.
-Learn how they differ, where each is used at work, and what actually matters for non-technical professionals.
+A clear, practical comparison of AI agents vs AI assistants—focused on how they’re actually used at work and what actually matters for non-technical professionals.

-This guide simplifies the difference—so you can focus on what actually matters in real work.
+This guide simplifies the difference so you can make better decisions about how to use AI in real work.

 An AI assistant is a tool you interact with directly.